 The constant evolution of Information Technology creates a relentless need to continuously safeguard against risks and vulnerabilities.
 There will never be an all-in-one-solution to IT Security.
-IT security requires a multi-layered approach with security stop gaps at end-points (email, internet connection), storage (off and on-premises), WANs, LANs, Servers, Virtual PCs, Networks including printers, uploading and downloading of data, mobile devices and more.
+IT Security requires a multi-layered approach with security stop gaps at end-points (email, internet connection), storage (off and on-premises), WANs, LANs, Servers, Virtual PCs, Networks including printers, uploading and downloading of data, mobile devices and more.

 IT Security requires an integrated approach — from assessment to developing requirements to structuring a robust roadmap — to maintain a successful cybersecurity posture.

-Organizations wanting to include ‘Cyber Insurance’ or ‘Data Breach Insurance’ with their General Liability Insurance will be required to have certain safeguards in place like anti-virus and firewall protection, etc. to get a policy issued.
+Organizations wanting to include 'Cyber Insurance' or 'Data Breach Insurance' with their General Liability Insurance will be required to have certain safeguards in place like anti-virus and firewall protection, etc. to get a policy issued.
 ComputerLand can consult with your IT Team to assist in obtaining the best cybersecurity controls and systems your budget will allow.

 Cloud security is a fundamentally new landscape for many organizations.
 While many of the security principles remain the same as on-premises, the implementation is often very different.
 Here are some best practices for cloud security: